radical-edo/js-style-guide/README.md

     }
     ```

-  - Never comment a piece of code.
+  - Never comment out a piece of code.
 If it's commented out then it's not needed.
 Just delete it.

   - Don't use comments to explain a functionality.
 If the code is to hard to understand and it's confusing
     you should refactor it.